Fukuoka Bucket List: Best Tourist Attractions in Fukuoka, Japan

-Fukuoka is the largest city on the island of Kyushu and it is the fifth-largest city in Japan.
-There are plenty of things to do in Fukuoka which will make you want to come back to this wonderful city.
-From modern amenities to the historical side in the forms of temples, you will have many places to see in this city.
+Fukuoka is the largest city on Kyushu’s island, and it is the fifth-largest city in Japan.
+There are plenty of things to do in Fukuoka, which will make you want to come back to this wonderful city.
+From modern amenities to the historical side in the forms of temples, you will have many places to see.